 - (a) Grounds.
-Except as limited by Rule 61, a new trial may be granted to any party on any issue for any of the following reasons: - (1) irregularity in the proceedings of the court, jury or opposing party, or any order of the court, or abuse of discretion by which a party was prevented from having a fair trial; - (2) misconduct of the jury, which may be proved by the affidavit or declaration of any juror; - (3) accident or surprise that ordinary prudence could not have guarded against; - (4) newly discovered material evidence that could not, with reasonable diligence, have been discovered and produced at the trial; - (5) excessive or inadequate damages that appear to have been given under the influence of passion or prejudice; - (6) insufficiency of the evidence to justify the verdict or other decision; or - (7) that the verdict or decision is contrary to law or based on an error in law. - (b) Time for motion.
+Except as limited by Rule 61, a new trial may be granted to any party on any issue for any of the following reasons: - (1) irregularity in the proceedings of the court, jury or opposing party, or any order of the court, or abuse of discretion by which a party was prevented from having a fair trial; - (2) misconduct of the jury, which may be proved by the affidavit or unsworn declaration as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act, of any juror; - (3) accident or surprise that ordinary prudence could not have guarded against; - (4) newly discovered material evidence that could not, with reasonable diligence, have been discovered and produced at the trial; - (5) excessive or inadequate damages that appear to have been given under the influence of passion or prejudice; - (6) insufficiency of the evidence to justify the verdict or other decision; or - (7) that the verdict or decision is contrary to law or based on an error in law. - (b) Time for motion.
 A motion for a new trial must be filed no later than 28 days after entry of the judgment.
-When the motion for a new trial is filed under paragraph (a)(1), (2), (3), or (4), it must be supported by affidavits or declarations.
-If a motion for a new trial is supported by affidavits or declarations, they must be served with the motion.
+When the motion for a new trial is filed under paragraph (a)(1), (2), (3), or (4), it must be supported by affidavits or unsworn declarations as described in Title 78B, Chapter 18a, Uniform Unsworn Declarations Act.
+If a motion for a new trial is supported by affidavits or unsworn declarations, they must be served with the motion.